 What about Pouring French Vanilla?

 It’s absolutely fine to pour 1-2 ounces of French vanilla syrup on 10 ounces of milk.
-The amount is more than enough, as most of the vanilla syrups in the current market equip lots of sugar, especially the French vanilla syrup, which contains approximately 19 grams of sugar per serving.
+The amount is more than enough, as most of the vanilla syrups in the current market have lots of sugar, especially the French vanilla syrup, which contains approximately 19 grams of sugar per serving.

 Step-by-Step Guide to Preparing French Vanilla Cappuccino with Espresso Machine